Satzil/horses_vs_humans/README.md

 ![enter image description here](https://github.com/Satzil/horses_vs_humans/blob/main/images/accuracy_with_augmentation.png?raw=true)
 ![enter image description here](https://github.com/Satzil/horses_vs_humans/blob/main/images/loss_with_augmentation.png?raw=true)

-From the results it very clear that the image augmentation didn't help the model to address the issue of overfitting and it resulted in increase of noise in the accuracy and loss validation sets.
+From the results it is very clear that the image augmentation didn't help the model to address the issue of overfitting and it resulted in increase of noise in the accuracy and loss validation sets.

 It is due to the fact that the image augmentation is not suitable for every dataset and it may even result in worst accuracy.
 To check the performance of augmentation on the other dataset, the cats vs dogs dataset is used.
 Same model was used to train the model on cats vs dogs dataset with augmentation.